pingcap/docs/faq/deploy-and-maintain-faq.md

 > **Warning:**
 >
-> We do not recommend you to deploy TiDB using this method.
-It is suitable for situations where the central control machine has no external network.
-For details, see [Deploy TiDB Offline Using TiDB Ansible](https://docs.pingcap.com/tidb/stable/offline-deployment-using-ansible).
+> It is not recommended to deploy TiDB using TiDB Ansible since TiDB v4.0.
+[Use TiUP to deploy TiDB](/production-deployment-using-tiup.md) instead.

+If the central control machine cannot access the Internet, you can [deploy TiDB offline using TiDB Ansible](https://docs.pingcap.com/tidb/stable/offline-deployment-using-ansible).

 ### How to deploy TiDB quickly using Docker Compose on a single machine?